Ivorforce/NumDot/docs/setup/custom_builds.rst

 Building NumDot locally
 -----------------------

 You should test your changes locally before submitting anything.
-The 'demo' project exists for this reason.
+The ``demo`` project exists for this reason.
 You can make a local build like so:

 .. code-block:: bash